Twelfth Night Change Notice: Due to the cold weather, the Twelfth Night celebration has been changed to Sunday, January 11th at 6:00 p.m.

-Community Library announces Silver Lake ”ABC Storytime” schedule.
+Update: Community Library announces Silver Lake ”ABC Storytime” Winter schedule.

-The Silver Lake branch of the Community Library will again be holding their “Storytime” for preschoolers starting September 17th.
-This event will be held Wednesday mornings from 10:30 am – 11:00 am at the Silver Lake Village Hall, 113 S First Street.
+The Silver Lake branch of the Community Library has announced the Winter Schedule for their “Storytime” for preschoolers.
+This event is held Wednesday mornings from 10:30 am – 11:00 am at the Silver Lake Village Hall, 113 S First Street.
 This is for kids ages 2 1/2 – 5 with an adult.
 Each week they will focus on a different letter of the alphabet.
 Join in for stories, songs, and crafts!
 Registration is required.
 Call 262-889-4606.
-Following is the “Storytime” schedule:
+Following is the winter “Storytime” schedule:

 Village Honors Local World War II Veterans